Bartlesville Radio » News » Sew Uptown's Metal Facade in Bartlesville to be Removed

 Another "reveal" of historic facade in downtown Bartlesville will take place soon.

-According to the Bartlesville Redevelopment Authority, the removal of the metal facade at 316 South Dewey Avenue will take place on Monday.
+According to the Bartlesville Redevelopment Trust Authority, the removal of the metal facade at 316 South Dewey Avenue will take place on Monday.
 This is the location of Sew Uptown.

 This facade is one of three recent projects in the 300 block of S. Dewey Avenue that are receiving facelifts.
 You can drop by and see what is below the white metal for yourself to start your week.